 If your child is placed into the juvenile justice system, one of several possible outcomes are:

-When a juvenile commits a violent crime or serious offense and the probation officer or district attorney decides the offender is not fit to be tried in juvenile court, the case can be remanded to Superior Court to be tried as an adult.
-If found guilty, the juvenile can be sentenced to a California Youth Authority facility until age 21, then transferred to state prison.
+- Remand to Superior Court: When a juvenile commits a violent crime or serious offense and the probation officer or district attorney decides the offender is not fit to be tried in juvenile court, the case can be remanded to Superior Court to be tried as an adult.
+If found guilty, the juvenile can be sentenced to a Department of Juvenile Justice (DJJ) (formerly known as California Youth Authority (CYA) facility until age 21, then transferred to state prison.
 Fortunately, cases like this are rare in California.